 At What Age Does A Man Stop Getting Hard?

-We’ll explore the causes of age-related erectile dysfunction, how to deal with ED and answer the big question: at what age do men need Viagra?
+Below, we’ll explore the causes of age-related erectile dysfunction and how to deal with ED, and we’ll answer the big question: At what age do men need Viagra®?

 At What Age Does a Man Stop Getting Hard?

 However, like many other medical conditions, the risk of developing ED increases as men get older.
-Research shows that age is one of the factors most closely linked to ED, so the older you are, the more at risk you are of developing erectile dysfunction.
+Research shows that age is one of the factors most closely linked to ED, so the older you are, the more at risk you are of developing erectile dysfunction (but that still doesn’t mean it happens to everyone).

 Other research has shown similar numbers.
 For example, a scientific review from 2017 noted that a man in his 40s has a 40 percent chance of developing some form of erectile dysfunction, with this risk increasing by 10 percent each additional decade.